David Kamande, MSW, LCSW

 Alicia Weyer, MSW, LSW

 Alicia Weyer, MSW, earned her degree from Indiana University Indianapolis and is passionate about helping individuals navigate life’s challenges.
-Her clinical interests include trauma, mood disorders, anxiety, ADHD, relationships, and personality disorders.
-Alicia primarily works with teens and adults (ages 13 and up), fostering trust and creating a safe, judgment-free space for growth and healing.
+Her clinical interests include trauma, mood disorders, anxiety, ADHD, and borderline disorder.
+Alicia primarily works with adults, fostering trust and creating a safe, judgment-free space for growth and healing.

 She incorporates evidence-based practices such as Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Motivational Interviewing (MI).
 With a strengths-based approach at the heart of her work, Alicia empowers clients to build resilience, develop skills, and achieve their personal goals.